Alpine hut-to-hut hiking

 - Enjoyable walking adventures in pristine nature on scenic, safe and well-maintained hiking trails on flat to rolling and occasionally challenging terrain.

-- The emerald-green Soca River, once the scene of legendary WWI Isonzo front battles that inspired Hemmingway’s A Farewell to Arms.
-Today the river’s pristine waters and beautiful surroundings make it one of Slovenia’s greatest natural treasures.
+- The emerald-green Soca River – today the river’s pristine waters and beautiful surroundings make it one of Slovenia’s greatest natural treasures.

 - Slovenia’s most scenic mountain road through Vrsic Pass, which offers breathtaking views of snow-topped mountain peaks.